Alfonso Caso

 Throughout his work, he sought to explain the development of Mesoamerican civilisations in terms of continuity and internal evolution, rejecting earlier theories about cultural change being the result of trans-cultural diffusion.
 His approach was interdisciplinary, drawing on linguistics, ethnography, history and demography.

 His notable discoveries include the excavations at Monte Albán, in particular "Tomb Seven", in which several gold pieces and offerings were found (now shown in the Regional Museum of Oaxaca).
 He also discovered many sites in the Mixteca (a region in the state of Oaxaca), such as Yucuita, Yucuñudahui and Monte Negro.
 As well as discovering new sites Caso also sought to interpret them, establishing the chronology of Monte Albán history, and deciphering Mixtec codices.

 Throughout his life Caso wrote books about native Mesoamerican cultures, including those of the Olmec, Mixtec, Zapotec, and Aztec.
 He was one of the first to recognize the Olmecs as the earliest Mesoamerican civilization, declaring that they were the "cultura madre" (Mother culture) of Mesoamerica.
 His argument has subsequently been debated by Mesoamerican archaeologists; it is currently unclear how the Olmec interacted with other Mesoamerican cultures.
 His writing on the Zapotecs, based on his work at Monte Albán, proposed that they established hegemony over neighbouring peoples - a theory which was widely criticised at the time, but which was validated by the studies of others after Caso's death.

 He was the younger brother of philosopher Antonio Caso Andrade.

 Academic life

-Cano served as the first Director of the Instituto Nacional de Antropología e Historia, Director of the National School of Anthropology and History, and Rector of the National Autonomous University of Mexico.
+Caso served as the first Director of the Instituto Nacional de Antropología e Historia, Director of the National School of Anthropology and History, and Rector of the National Autonomous University of Mexico.

 "Organic University law" in which he established the autonomy of the UNAM.
 He also played the role of Secretary of National Goods and Administrative Examination (Secretario de Bienes Nacionales e Inspección Administrativa) from December 10, 1946 to December 31, 1948.

 He was a member of the United States National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.